MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-07-25-Db2-Qreplication-Mobile-Foundation.md

 ---
-title: Db2 Q-replication for Mobilefirst 8.0 in an Active-Active Configuration
+title: Db2 Q-replication for MobileFirst 8.0 in an Active-Active Configuration
 date: 2018-08-05
 tags:
 - MobileFirst_Platform